Glorifying God by loving him, loving others, and making disciples among all peoples.

 Scripture teaches that God’s mission is for knowledge of his glory to cover the earth as the waters cover the sea (Habakkuk 2:14).
 We believe that God has called his church for the purpose of accomplishing his mission in the world.
 At Shades Valley Community Church we seek to commit ourselves not to any self-created mission, but to God’s own mission.
 We love him by showing gospel love and speaking gospel truth to the ends of the earth.

-The values of Shades Valley Community Church act as boundaries within which we operate as we carry out our mission.
+The values of Shades Valley Community Church act as boundaries within which we operate as we carry out our purpose.
 They are Biblical principles which we have found to be particularly important guides for our church within the time, place, and culture God has called us.
-These values serve as atmospheric conditions which influence how we approach our mission and ministry.
+These values serve as atmospheric conditions which influence how we approach our purpose and ministry.

 -We need revelation: A word from God can make up for a lifetime of lost and wrong dialogue.